ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

 $$\frac{\sin \theta_{a}}{c_{a}} = \frac{\sin \theta_{w}}{c_{w}} $$

 Stated in this form the law can be easily interpreted as saying that $\sin \theta$ -- hence the light path projection parallel to the interface -- must be greater in the zone where the light speed is greater.
-This means that the
+Light thus makes a smaller angle with the axis orthogonal to the interface pmeans that the

 ### 2